ParamJansari0/Learning-Electron/README.md

 ## To-do App

 This app is a simple to-do app.
+Intened for me to explore how to use multiple windows and have them communicate with each other, as well as explore how to make custom menus for each window.

+## Tasky App

+This app is a simple timer app which only loads on the task bar.
+Intended for me to explore how Electron works with the Tray, as well as IPC between React and Electron.